kezhaozhang/kezhaozhang.GitHub.io/_posts/2022-05-09-dirichlet-process-mixture-model.md

 $$

-Then the average of $\mathrm{log\_{}ratio}$ over posterior distributions is calculated.
+Then the average of $\textrm{log\_{}ratio}$ over posterior distributions is calculated.
 The component the data point belongs to is assigned according to:

 $$